finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope into which the portfolio group will be created var request = new CreatePortfolioGroupRequest(); // CreatePortfolioGroupRequest | The definition of the new portfolio group (optional)
+            var scope = scope_example;  // string | The scope that the portfolio group will be created in. var request = new CreatePortfolioGroupRequest(); // CreatePortfolioGroupRequest | The definition and details of the portfolio group. (optional)

             try
             {
-                // [EARLY ACCESS] Create group
+                // [EARLY ACCESS] Create portfolio group
                 PortfolioGroup result = apiInstance.CreatePortfolioGroup(scope, request);
                 Debug.WriteLine(result);
             }